Technoplatz/bi/README.md

 - [Ionic Angular TS](https://ionicframework.com)
 - [GitHub](https://github.com)

+## Cloud Environment

+Technoplatz BI runs on the Docker platform which is the leading open source virtualization software for developing, shipping and running applications.
+You can install Docker Desktop on your computer for free or buy a hosted service from many cloud providers by following below instructions;

+- [Microsoft Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/docker/), [Google Cloud](https://cloud.google.com/marketplace/docs/container-images), [AWS](https://aws.amazon.com/marketplace/pp/prodview-2jrv4ti3v2r3e?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [DigitalOcean](https://marketplace.digitalocean.com/apps/docker), [IBM Cloud](https://www.ibm.com/de-de/cloud/learn/docker)
+- [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

+#### System Requirements

+The minimum configuration recommended for the platform to work properly is;

+2 CPU\
+4GB Ram\
+10GB SSD Hard Disk

 ## Installation

 The installation of the product consists of steps must follow each other.
-In order to run the required commands [GiT](https://git-scm.com) must be installed on your computer and a certain level of command line experience is required.
+In order to run the necessary commands [GiT](https://git-scm.com) must be installed on your computer and a certain level of command line experience is required.

-#### Setting up a Docker Environment
-Technoplatz BI runs on the Docker which is an open platform for developing, shipping, and running applications.
-You can install Docker Desktop on your computer for free or buy a hosted service from the leading cloud providers by following below instructions.

-- [Microsoft Azure](https://azure.microsoft.com/en-us/services/kubernetes-service/docker/), [Google Cloud](https://cloud.google.com/marketplace/docs/container-images), [AWS](https://aws.amazon.com/marketplace/pp/prodview-2jrv4ti3v2r3e?sr=0-1&ref_=beagle&applicationId=AWSMPContessa), [DigitalOcean](https://marketplace.digitalocean.com/apps/docker), [IBM Cloud](https://www.ibm.com/de-de/cloud/learn/docker)
-- [Windows](https://docs.docker.com/desktop/install/windows-install), [Linux](https://docs.docker.com/desktop/install/linux-install), [Mac OS](https://docs.docker.com/desktop/install/mac-install)

-As your platform is ready, you can start to perform the installation steps;
+1. **The First Touch**\

-1. Establish an SSH connection to the platform to perform the latest OS updates.\
+Establish an SSH connection to the platform to perform the latest updates.\
-Don't forget to reboot the system after the updates are complete.
+The platform should be rebooted after the first operating system updates are complete.

     ```bash
     apt update && apt upgrade -y